pymc-devs/pytensor/doc/tutorial/debug_faq.rst

 ..
 TODO: dead links in the next paragraph

-Aesara provides two functions, :func:`aesara.pp` and :func:`aesara.printing.debugprint`, to print a graph to the terminal before or after compilation.
+Pytensor provides two functions, :func:`pytensor.pp` and :func:`pytensor.printing.debugprint`, to print a graph to the terminal before or after compilation.
 These two functions print expression graphs in different ways:
 :func:`pp` is more compact and somewhat math-like, and :func:`debugprint` is more verbose and true to the underlying graph objects being printed.
-Aesara also provides :func:`aesara.printing.pydotprint` that creates a PNG image of the graph.
+Pytensor also provides :func:`pytensor.printing.pydotprint` that creates a PNG image of the graph.

 You can read about them in :ref:`libdoc_printing`.